 In short, virtual events have a place in 2021 (and beyond).
 But you should consider your budget, goals, and audience when choosing the right format.
 Just because in-person events are on the rise doesn’t mean you have to go back to the “old” way of doing things.
 However, if that “old” way works better for you—do it!

 If you fall somewhere in the middle, consider alternating formats or live streaming certain parts of your in-person event.
-The “old” way may have worked well for you then, but the world has changed since the start of the pandemic.
+The “old” way may have worked well for you then, but the world has changed since the pandemic.
 People may prefer to attend from the comfort of their home now.
 And it’s important to remember that the event industry changed because it had to.
-We were all forced inside; it may take a while to figure out the new landscape of events.
-In the meantime, we vote to keep virtual events around.
+We look forward to seeing how the events industry navigates the years to come!